 Lorca.
 The House of Bernarda Alba.
 Bernarda.

 The Alba household is made up entirely of women, nine in all.
 Bernarda, five daughters –Angustias, Magdalena, Amelia, Martirio and Adela–, her deranged mother (MarÍa Josefa), and two servants, La Poncia and the other called simply Criada (i. e.
 Maid).
-In this page, we’ll look at the role of Bernarda, the unbending matriarch who rules the household with an iron hand.
-[For a summary of the play, see Act I, Acts II and III.
-For the role of the house, click here.]
+In this page, we’ll look at the role of Bernarda, the unbending matriarch who rules her house with an iron hand.
+[For a summary of the play, see Act I, Acts II and III.]

 Bernarda Alba is a strong-willed, sixty-year old matriarch belonging to a comfortably-off rural bourgeoisie.
 She has money to buy furniture for Angustias’s projected marriage, she owns productive land and has “the best flock in the region” (Act III, 179).
 But she is very tight-fisted, refusing to allow the Criada to give away any of her recently deceased husband’s old clothes: “Nothing.
 Not even a button” (Act I, 134).